 Updating with your FPT ensures that any patches that had been applied (from a PowerPatch tape) which changed NL.PUB.SYS, XL.PUB.SYS, or SL.PUB.SYS will still be in effect.
 Also, any additions made to these libraries as a result of SUBSYS products having been installed will be there as well.
 Contact the Response Center or your HP representative for information about applying patches to a backdated system.

-- 7. Confirm the date and time. - 8.
-Boot the system from the primary boot path. - a.
+- a.
 Boot messages can vary, depending on the system model. - b.
 Enter Y to the Interact with IPL? prompt, if it appears on your screen.

 The system boots from disk.
 After some activity the ISL prompt displays.